 When you want to add an emote not currently on the Twitch platform, you need to purchase or design it and then upload it through BetterTTV.
 BetterTTV is an extension compatible with Chrome, Edge, Firefox, Opera, Safari, and other browsers.
 When installed in your browser gives you the chance to access what it calls enhanced Twitch features, emotes, and more.

-Apart from extra emotes, the extension offers you the option to highlight usernames, words and phrases.
-It also allows you to see the lead to links and messages, and can also on man band chatters (only available to channel owners).
+Apart from extra emotes, the extension offers you the option to highlight usernames, words, and phrases.
+It also allows you to see the lead to links and messages, and can also be on man-band chatters (only available to channel owners).
 Without further ado, here's a list of 28 great Twitch subscriber emotes.

 1. Genji Heal - Overwatch